sohyp3/moni_printer/README.md

 get your telegram bot api code from BotFather and your private and public keys from binance

-Create a `api.py` file and the keys below
+Create a `api.py` file
+the formate should be like below add your keys
 ```
 bot_api = 'Telegram Bot API'

 binance_api_key = ''
 binance_api_secret = ''
 ```

+and you should be good to go